 Gorham Historical Society, Gorham--- View artifacts from the Civil War through the early 20th century.

-Geneva Historical Society, Geneva – Three venues: Prouty-Chew House, Johnston House, and Rose Hill Masion tell the stories of Geneva’s past.
+Historic Geneva, Geneva – Three venues: Prouty-Chew House, Johnston House, and Rose Hill Mansion tell the stories of Geneva’s past.